Edward III of England: War in Scotland

 Edward III was not content with the peace agreement made in his name, but the renewal of the war with Scotland originated in private, rather than royal initiative.
 A group of English magnates known as The Disinherited, who had lost land in Scotland by the peace accord, staged an invasion of Scotland and won a great victory at the Battle of Dupplin Moor in 1332.
-They attempted to install Edward Balliol as king of Scotland in place of the infant DavidII, but Balliol was soon expelled and was forced to seek the help of EdwardIII.
-The English king responded by laying siege to the important border town of Berwick and defeated a large relieving army at the Battle of Halidon Hill.
+They attempted to install Edward Balliol as king of Scotland in place of the infant David II, but Balliol was soon expelled and was forced to seek the help of Edward III.
+The English king responded by laying siege to the important border town of Berwick and defeated a large relieving army at the Battle of Halidon Hill, even while under threat from foreign raids.
+However, Berwick was taken after the besieged Scots set fire to the town, forcing them to treat; at one point Edward's queen was under siege in Bamburgh Castle, but this was too late to save the Scots' campaign.
 He reinstated Balliol on the throne and received a substantial amount of land in southern Scotland.
-These victories proved hard to sustain, as forces loyal to DavidII gradually regained control of the country.
-In 1338, EdwardIII was forced to agree to a truce with the Scots.
+These victories proved hard to sustain, as forces loyal to David II gradually regained control of the country.
+A Scottish uprising in 1334 required the raising of another army and a supporting navy.
+Edward, having repaired Roxburgh Castle, launched a number of ineffective strikes against the Scots.
+In 1338, Edward agreed a truce with the Scots.

 One reason for the change of strategy towards Scotland was a growing concern for the relationship between England and France.
-For as long as Scotland and France were in an alliance, the English were faced with the prospect of fighting a war on two fronts.
+As long as Scotland and France were in an alliance, the English were faced with the prospect of fighting a war on two fronts.
 The French carried out raids on English coastal towns, leading to rumours in England of a full-scale French invasion.